 Dimension Four: Contains the mainstream Hanna-Barbera canon of the Scooby-Doo franchise.
 See below

 Dimension Five: Contains the early Hanna-Barbera canon and the pre-2010 Warner Bros. and Cartoon Network canon of the franchise.
 See below

-Dimension Six: Also contains my modern-day reboot of Scooby-Doo and shares similar characteristics as D1 with a handful of differentiations: All human members of the gang are born in 1993, Coolsville is in California and co-exists with Crystal Cove and members of the gang first met as teenagers instead of as children.
+Dimension Six: Contains my Streets of Coolsville series, which is similar to Coolsville Central with a handful of differentiations: All human members of the gang are born in 1993, Coolsville is in California and co-exists with Crystal Cove and members of the gang first met as teenagers instead of as children.
 Inspired by a series of Scooby fanfics that, while utilizing Fred/Daphne, also goes by the idea that Daphne's father has a strained relationship with the gang.

 Other Time Dimensions: Dimensions where the time setting for my stories takes place in a different time (Think about the Batman graphic novel Gotham By Gaslight)

 Dimension 10s: The time frame for my Scooby-Doo stories is shifted towards the interwar era (1920s).
 In D11, Shaggy, Scooby, Tom and Jerry runs a private detective agency in a Coolsville infested by gangsters and organized crime.